jfpuget/Kaggle/WebTrafficPrediction/README.md

 * The file keras_kf_12_stage2_sept_10_test.csv is my first submission.
 It scores 36.91121 and would have got the 4th rank overall.

 * run Pred_11-stage2-sept-10.ipynb notebook.
-This creates a median base dmodel and computes predictions out of it.
+This creates a median based model and computes predictions out of it.
 It should produce files in the submissions directory, including:
     * pred_10_stage2_sept_10_train.csv
     * pred_10_stage2_sept_10_test.csv